 Of course, I have some favorite photographers, most of them from the sixties years (I suffer total fascination for those years and the total revolution that assumed in fashion, photography, art …): David Bailey, Brian Duffy, Sam Haskins, Michael Cooper, Jean-Loup Sieff, Terence Donovan, Oriol Maspons, Jean Marie Perier, Gered Mankowitz… (These are only a few!).
 I suppose my pics are influenced by theirs.

 Perhaps it sounds cliché, but all the moments that I have lived with my daughter are memorable moments.
 Time goes so fast that I wish I could be clicking every second so that I can never forget any of them.
 If I had to choose one, it would be a photo that looks to be a happy and loved little girl.

 What camera and lighting gear do you use for a typical shoot?

 I started to take photographs more seriously with a Nikon F50.
 When it broke down, I bought a D90.
-I used that camera for three years with a 50mm f/1.8 that is my favourite.
-Now, I have a full frame camera D700 that I use most of the time with the prime lenses (50mm and 90mm).
+I used that camera for three years with a 50mm f/1.8 that is my favorite.
+Now, I have a full-frame camera D700 that I use most of the time with prime lenses (50mm and 90mm).